dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1131: Inclusivity and equity should guide societal progress.
+### T1131: Inclusiveness and equity create a thriving society.

 |Support|
 |---|